Updated: 11/3/20 | November 3rd, 2020

 I’ve had my bags stolen, I’ve needed to go to the hospital overseas, and I was even stabbed while traveling in South America.

-I didn’t plan for any of these things to happen, but when they did, I was glad I had insurance to help me get reimbursed as well as to help me navigate the confusion that comes with having an emergency abroad.
+I didn’t plan for any of these things to happen.
+But when they did, I was glad I had insurance to help me get reimbursed as well as to help me navigate the confusion that comes with having an emergency abroad.

 I know, as a backpacker you like to keep costs low.
 Insurance isn’t free, after all, which makes it seem like a burdensome and unnecessary expense.